33% of what's on your backlog is junk

 - Use your checklist to make your top priorities for the next Sprint Ready.

 - Update your Definition of Ready.
-After finishing the work, improve the checklist your Retrospective.
+After finishing the work, improve the checklist your next Retrospective.

-A good starting point for your team can be:
+A Definition of Ready example for your team can be:

 - 👍Agreement.
 The whole team agrees that the work is Ready.

 - ✅Clarity.
 It is clear what you will show to stakeholders when this work is Done.